-"Operating income" is determined by adding blending revenue and processing & other income, deducting realized hedging losses or adding realized hedging gains and deducting tariffs, royalties, operating expenses, transportation expenses and blending expenses from petroleum and natural gas revenues.
-Operating income is used in operational and capital allocation decisions.
-Management uses operating income to better analyze performance among its management units.
+"Net operating income" is determined by deducting royalties and operating costs from petroleum and natural gas revenues.
+Net operating income is used in operational and capital allocation decisions.

 "Total payout ratio" is calculated as dividends paid or declared plus expenditures on PP&E, divided by funds flow.
 Management believes that total payout ratio provides a useful measure of Whitecap's capital reinvestment and dividend policy, as a percentage of the amount of funds flow.